-Swivels for easy entry and exit, seat is gentle on skin, armrests provide extra protection against slips and falls.
+Swivels for easy entry and exit, seat is gentle on skin.
+Armrests provide extra protection against slips and falls.
+Includes slip-resistant padding.
+Assembly doesn't require tools.

 Expensive and needs a lot of room to swivel.

-Heavier than all aluminum chairs and wears out more quickly because it's made of wood.
-A bit on the expensive side, too, and doesn't swivel or adjust for height.
+Heavier than aluminum chairs and wears out more quickly because it's made of wood.
+Doesn't swivel or adjust for height.

 Showering is a simple pleasure that most people take for granted.
 Bif you can't stand unaided or are worried about slipping and injuring yourself, it might seem like showering is off limits – unless you get yourself a shower chair, that is.